Matt Wallner Preview, Player Props: Twins vs. Mets

-On Saturday, Matt Wallner (.421 on-base percentage in past 10 games, 68 points above season-long percentage) and the Minnesota Twins face the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 2:10 PM ET.
+The Minnesota Twins and Matt Wallner (.286 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tylor Megill and the New York Mets at Target Field, Sunday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Matt Wallner Game Info & Props vs. the Mets